wesleybertipaglia/fastapi-store/README.md

 - [ ] Monitoring

 ## 🚀 Improvements

+The following improvements can be made to the project:

 - [ ] Add avatar, username, bio to profiles
 - [ ] Implement payment methods
 - [ ] Change ids from int to uuid